 NoKillAsheville.org is a community project of Brother Wolf Animal Rescue.

 At any given time, there are over 550 dogs and cats in our care.
-Many are animals surrendered to us by local citizens.
-Most are animals we rescue from the county shelter on a weekly basis— these include special needs dogs and cats who would not make it out without our help.
-We also operate the only Community Cats program in our area— outdoor cats are currently the highest-risk animals in the local shelter system.
+Most are animals surrendered to us by local citizens.
+Others are animals we pull from the county shelter— these include special needs dogs and cats who would not make it out without our help.
+We also operate a Community Cats program— outdoor cats are currently the highest-risk animals in the local shelter system.

 Our mission is to provide the resources and lifesaving programs necessary to achieve a sustainable, No-Kill community, where no dogs or cats are killed for population control, and euthanasia is reserved only for animals who are irremediably suffering with no remaining quality of life, or who are truly dangerous to society and with no hope of rehabilitation.